hmily/distance_between_airports/README.md

 Browser Compatibility:
 	Best viewing in Firefox.
-	Fonts not rendering perfectly in Chrome or Safari.
+	Fonts not rendering perfectly in Chrome or Safari (use screenshot as reference).

 Future Improvements:
 	Lines can be drawn between selected airports.